Concholepas concholepas: Lifecycle

 Concholepas concholepas is dioecious, which means the populations are divided between male and females, though with no external evidence of sexual dimorphism.
 The fertilisation in this species occurs internally.
 In central Chile, females lay egg capsules on low intertidal and shallow subtidal rocky surfaces during southern autumn months.
 After around one month of development inside the capsules, small planktotrophic veliger larvae (260 µm) are released.
 The larvae spend the following three months in the water column and once they become competent, they dwell at the sea surface until they settle on rocky intertidal and shallow subtidal habitats down to 30 m.
 The normal size at which the snail reaches sexual maturity is between 5.4 and 6.7 cm; it takes about four years to reach this size.

+Shells of the species are parasitized by the barnacle species Cryptophialus minutus.

 Human uses

 Concholepas concholepas is used in Chilean cuisine and is commercially marketed worldwide as a delicacy — misleadingly under the name "Chilean abalone".
-(True abalones are herbivores, whereas Concholepas concholepas is a muricid, a carnivore).
+(True abalone are herbivores, whereas Concholepas concholepas is a muricid, a carnivore).
 Its economic value and ecological importance as top predator have made it the most studied marine invertebrate species in Chile.